Thinking About a Settlement Agreement?

 Sticking to the Process

 Even the most carefully worded agreement won’t be legally binding unless the process is followed correctly.
-Employers must allow the employee to seek independent legal advice from a qualified adviser and give them sufficient time to do so.
+Employers must allow the employee to seek independent legal advice from a qualified adviser and give them sufficient time to do so (and often the employer pays a contribution towards this advice as part of the settlement terms).
 Pressuring an employee to sign quickly or failing to document discussions properly could render the agreement invalid and burn the bridges you were trying to secure.
 Employers should also ensure these conversations remain discreet and confidential – if they’re keeping quiet, you should too.
 Liaisons must remain protected, meaning they cannot be used in ordinary unfair dismissal proceedings if discussions break down.
 A transparent, well-managed process not only safeguards the employer but also demonstrates fairness and respect toward the employee.

 Tax and Other Implications

 Before you breathe a sigh of relief, we need to talk tax.
 Ex-gratia payments are generally tax-free up to £30,000, but things such as contractual notice pay and bonuses are taxable through PAYE and will therefore have tax and National Insurance contributions deducted.
 Clearly outlining the tax status of each payment in the agreement ensures both parties understand what the employee will actually receive.
-Finally, while logistics like the return of company property, garden leave, and handover responsibilities might seem like the kind of topics that can be discussed over an eye-contact-less coffee in the break room, when specified in the agreement, they help prevent complications later on.
+Finally, while logistics like the return of company property, garden leave, and handover responsibilities might seem like the kind of topics that can be discussed over an eye-contact-less coffee in the break room, when specified in the agreement, they help prevent complications later on and ensure that each party are aware of their ongoing obligations, leaving no room for dispute.

 You can expect every situation like this to be as unique as the individuals involved, so expert advice can be crucial when navigating settlement agreements.
-Taking these steps reduces the risk of disputes, protects the business and creates a clean break for everyone involved – hold the awkwardness.
+Taking these steps reduces the risk of legal claims and disputes, protects the business and creates a clean break for everyone involved.

 ADP RPO UK Ltd v Haycocks